-Attendance to all the tutorial sessions is compulsory and full attention is expected.
-Proper participation in these activities is required and will be assessed at the discretion of professors and in those sections that may be related to the specific contents of each tutorial.
+Attendance at tutorials is mandatory.
+The maximum attention is expected from the students in the realization of tutorials.
+Correct participation in these activities is required and subject to evaluation at the discretion of the teaching staff and in those sections that may be related to the specific content of each tutorial.
+These tutorials are not synchronized with the contents of the subject and their programming is independent of those that are exposed in point 1.4.